Blog

 Kenyon Hall Farm, Warrington

-Whilst you are there, head inside their award-winning farm shop, brimming with local seasonal produce and artisan treats.
-Or pop into the onsite café for freshly prepared, traditional farmhouse breakfasts, fresh sandwiches, homemade cakes or even Afternoon tea.
+While you're there, step into the award-winning farm shop, brimming with local seasonal produce and artisan treats, or settle in at the onsite café for farmhouse breakfasts, fresh sandwiches, homemade cakes or afternoon tea.

 Find out more